MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-share-calendar-information-through-e-mail.md

 The code sample first calls [GetCalendarExporter](https://msdn.microsoft.com/en-us/library/bb610021\(v=office.15\)) on the default Calendar folder to obtain a CalendarSharing object.
 Then it sets properties of the CalendarSharing object to specify criteria for the export, such as the date range of calendar information, whether to include attachments, and details of appointments that are marked "private."

-To send the calendar information by e-mail, the code sample calls the [ForwardAsICal](https://msdn.microsoft.com/en-us/library/bb652866\(v=office.15\)) method of the CalendarSharing object.
+To send the calendar information by email, the code sample calls the [ForwardAsICal](https://msdn.microsoft.com/en-us/library/bb652866\(v=office.15\)) method of the CalendarSharing object.

 If you use Visual Studio to test this code example, you must first add a reference to the Microsoft Outlook 15.0 Object Library component and specify the Outlook variable when you import the Microsoft.Office.Interop.Outlook namespace.
 The Imports or using statement must not occur directly before the functions in the code example but must be added before the public Class declaration.
 The following lines of code show how to do the import and assignment in Visual Basic and C\#.